 Hand: The Deka Arm

-Affectionately known as the ‘Luke Arm‘, after Luke Skywalker, the DEKA Arm is the brainchild of inventor Dean Kamen and his team at the DEKA Research and Development Corporation.
-The arm was created with funding from DARPA’s Revolutionizing Prosthesis program, which aims to propel prosthetic research forward.
+Endearingly called the ‘Luke Arm’ after Luke Skywalker, the DEKA Arm is a creation of inventor Dean Kamen and his team at DEKA Research and Development Corporation.
+It was developed with support from DARPA’s Prosthesis Advancement program, aiming to push prosthetic research to new heights.

 Hand: Modular Prosthetic Limb

-The Modular Prosthetic Limb, developed by the John Hopkins University Applied Physics Laboratory, is another project that is funded under Revolutionizing Prosthesis.
-The aim is to create a bionic arm that gives the user the same functionality and dexterity as a normal arm, all being controlled using the mind.
+The Modular Prosthetic Limb, by the John Hopkins University Applied Physics Laboratory, is another initiative funded by the Prosthesis Advancement project.
+Its goal is to make a bionic arm that offers users the same movement and flexibility as a regular arm, controlled directly by the brain.